 We are beginning to shift away from a strict tissue-based biomechanical model and learning more about the neuromatrix of the brain.
 This is important because it is giving us a better understanding of what and why things work.
 The resolution of change doesn’t come from only healing broken tissue but from impacting the nervous system and promoting changes from aberrant pathways.

-There are numerous ways to support this change, and it includes manual therapy (adjustments, massage, etc.), biochemical ‘inputs’ (medications, supplements, regenerative injections therapies, neural therapy, etc.) and sometimes mindfulness practices.
+There are numerous ways to support this change, and it includes manual therapy (adjustments, massage, Rolfing etc.), biochemical ‘inputs’ (medications, supplements, Regenerative Injections Therapies, neural therapy, etc.) and sometimes mindfulness practices.

 In the end, providers don’t make those changes in neurology, the body does.
 We cannot force it to change but only learn to speak its language.

 *Always consult with your health care practitioner before starting any treatment regime*